-- 1. This Guidance Note should be read in conjunction with the 'Guidance Note for Remote Hearings for Civil Business in the High Court (Phase 1 : Video-Conferencing Facilities)' ("Phase 1 Guidance Note") issued on 2 April 2020 regarding and promoting the use of the court's existing video-conferencing facilities ("VCF").
-See in particular the Introduction to the Phase 1 Guidance Note. - 2.
-During the General Adjourned Period or GAP, hearings were generally adjourned.
-In light of the changing public health situation, the Chief Justice directed that the GAP would end on 3 May 2020. - 3.
-Notwithstanding the end of the GAP, it remains of paramount importance that justice is duly administered continuously and effectively without compromising public health and safety.
-As the public health situation remains fluid and may change rapidly, the courts will exercise flexibility to cater for any exigency. - 4.
-The possibility of alternative modes of disposal should apply to all civil business across court levels.
+- 1. This Phase 3 Guidance Note is issued to set out further guidance for the practice for remote hearings by electronic means in civil cases in all of the following civil courts: (1) the Court of Appeal of the High Court; (2) the Court of First Instance of the High Court (Judges and Masters); (3) Competition Tribunal; (4) the District Court (Judges and Masters), including (5) the Family Court; (6) the Labour Tribunal; and (7) the Small Claims Tribunal.
+The Guidance Note is issued with the agreement of the relevant Judges and Judicial Officers in charge of the various courts and tribunals. - 2.
+This Guidance Note should be read in conjunction with: (a) the 'Guidance Note for Remote Hearings for Civil Business in the High Court (Phase 1 : Video-Conferencing Facilities)' ("Phase 1 Guidance Note") issued on 2 April 2020; and (b) the 'Guidance Note for Remote Hearings for Civil Business in the Civil Courts (Phase 2 : Expanded Video-Conferencing Facilities and Telephone)' ("Phase 2 Guidance Note") issued on 8 June 2020. - 3.
+The Phase 1 and Phase 2 Guidance Notes were issued with regard to and to promote the use of video-conferencing facilities ("VCF") and telephone in court hearings.
+See in particular the Introduction to the Phase 1 Guidance Note. - 4.
+It remains of paramount importance that justice is duly administered continuously and effectively without compromising public health and safety.
+As the public health situation remains fluid and may change rapidly, the courts will exercise flexibility to cater for any exigency.
+In any event, improvements in technology will permit greater use of VCF irrespective of the public health situation. - 5.
+The possibility of alternative modes of disposal should continue to apply to all civil business across court levels.
 Remote hearings can be used in conjunction with other modes of hearing or disposal.
-It is also recognized that the public health situation in places other than Hong Kong may impact the ability of witnesses to travel to and appear in the Hong Kong courts. - 5.
-The courts are therefore increasing the availability of VCF, including through procurement of additional VCF equipment, and expanding its use for civil business across the court levels. - 6.
-There is also the ability to make greater use of hearings conducted by telephone.
-In particular, this can readily be applied to short interlocutory hearing lists before Masters, which otherwise require the attendance of many people at the same time.
+It is also recognized that the public health situation in places other than Hong Kong may impact the ability of witnesses and other participants to travel to and appear in the Hong Kong courts.

+- 6. The courts have previously increased the availability of VCF, expanding its use for civil business across the court levels.
+There has also been the ability to make greater use of hearings conducted by telephone. - 7.
+Following the earlier introduction of a software VCF option, the courts will now launch a 'browser-based' VCF option from 2 January 2021.
+Under this new low-cost option, court users will only need a normal computer (not a mobile device) with a camera function etc to connect to the court for VCF hearings.
+This new option should greatly expand the numbers of court hearings which are capable of being conducted (in whole or in part) remotely.
+It may also encourage the use of VCF facilities by litigants-in-person (LIPs).